 Instructions for the payment of granted travel grants can be found here.

-The steering committee of the Doctoral Programme in Language Studies has nominated the following applicants for funded doctoral candidate positions, starting in January 2018:
+The steering committee of the Doctoral Programme in Language Studies has decided to nominate the following applicants for funded doctoral candidate position for the period of 2019–2022 (1–4 year terms):

 The programme congratulates the successful candidates and wishes to thank all applicants.
-The next call for applications will be in 2018.
+The next call for applications will be in the fall of 2019.